Last Updated on December 9, 2022

-Other options to get around include Milan’s trolley system, taxi, and scooters (which are all the rage.)
+Other options to get around include Milan’s trolley system, taxi, and scooters.

 Duomo di Milano

 You cannot visit Milan without standing before its imposing crown jewel, the Duomo di Milano.
-World-renowned, and rightly so, the massive cathedral is the centerpiece of the stylish city and its inhabitants.
+World-renowned, the massive cathedral is the centerpiece of the stylish city and its inhabitants.

-Your breath will be taken by the tiniest details sculpted of stone on its facade that are so dissonant to its overall grand structure.
+Your breath will be taken away by the tiniest details sculpted of stone on its facade, so distinctive when compared to the overall size of the structure.

 Galleria Vittorio Emanuele II

 Milan’s breathtaking architecture doesn’t stop there.
-In fact, turn to your left while standing before the Duomo and strain your neck a little higher to take in the grand entrance to Galleria Vittorio Emanuele II.
+In fact, turn to your left while standing before the Duomo to take in the grand entrance to Galleria Vittorio Emanuele II.

 Italy’s oldest active shopping mall is a main stop on any Milan itinerary.
 Window-shop the designer fashion houses but mostly look up.
 The brilliant glass ceiling sparkles from the reflection of gold-painted walls and intricately-detailed mosaic floors.